 I'm a Professor of Computer Science at Northeastern University.

-I'm also the Senior Associate Dean for Academic Affairs.
+I'm also the Senior Associate Dean for Academic Affairs and Interim Executive Director of EAI.

 Contact